bjtuwjx/rfcs/RFC-0039-decouple-cuda-code.md

   - Make standalone build project for CUDA
   - Implement dedicated extension builder

-*Phase 2*: More third-party hardware backends integration
+*Phase 2*: Promote the solution to more hardware vendors
-- Intreating third-party hardware backends into PyTorch using CUDA key based on the decoupled methodology